Katie Steffes, MS, NBCT

 Inclusion: Embodied by the values, policies, and practices that support the right of every infant and young child and their family, regardless of ability, to participate in a broad range of activities and contexts as full members of families, communities, and society.

 According to the Early Care and Learning Council Diversity, Equity, Inclusion & Belonging (Diversity, Equity, Inclusion, & Belonging [DEIB], 2024), belonging is defined as creating a culture where people can be themselves, have psychological safety, appreciate each other, and feel part of something bigger.
+Review the definitions in Figure 1a below.

-1.3 Why is This Important in ECE?
+1.3 Why is DEIB Important in ECE?

 Importance for Children

 High-quality early childhood programs promote children’s development and opportunities for success as they move from elementary school to adolescence and eventually, adulthood.
 Children who feel they belong and have a strong sense of self have also been positively linked to self-esteem, well-being, and mental health.
 Some predictors of belonging in schools and programs include the school environment, safety, teacher support and caring, family support, and peer relationships (Slaten et al., 2016).
 Families in America continue to increase in diversity.
-In particular, we are setting an increase in the variety of family compositions, which includes multiracial families; adoptive families; and families with lesbian, gay, bisexual, transgender, and Queer (LGBTQ) parents (Frost & Goldberg, 2019).
+In particular, we are seeing an increase in the variety of family compositions, which includes multiracial families; adoptive families; and families with lesbian, gay, bisexual, transgender, and Queer (LGBTQ) parents (Frost & Goldberg, 2019).
 According to Gates (2024), approximately 5 million children in the United States are being raised by an LBGTQ parent.
 In addition, more than 2 million children in the United States are adopted and, of those children, approximately 25% have parents who are of different races than they are (Kreider & Lofquist, 2014).

 “All students deserve access to safe, supportive schools and classrooms.
-Discrimination and use of exclusionary discipline can negatively impact student’s ability to learn, grow and thrive.” -Secretary of Education Miguel Cardona
+Discrimination and use of exclusionary discipline can negatively impact student’s ability to learn, grow and thrive.” -Secretary of Education Miguel Cardona (2022)

 Reflect